OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-16.md

 ## Matthew 16:6

-Jesus said to them, “Watch out and be on your guard against the leaven of the Pharisees and Sadducees.”
+Jesus cautioned them, “Be careful and stay alert against the influence of the Pharisees and Sadducees.”

 ## Matthew 16:7